udplabs/zartan/docs/README.md

 This document is how to set up and run Zartan in your own local environment, outside of UDP

->> WIP: Just placeholder for now and will convert this content into vuepress for readability
+> :construction: WIP: Just placeholder for now and will convert this content into vuepress for readability

 - [Setup Okta Org for each Vertical](#setup-okta-org-for-each-vertical-outside-of-terraform)
 - [How to demo](#how-to-demo)